laminlabs/lamindb/docs/manage-changes.md

 ## Versioning

-You can make a new version of an object by passing an existing `key`.
+You can make a new version of an artifact, transform, or collection by passing an existing `key`.
+For example, for an artifact:

 ```python
 import lamindb as ln